gudjonkri20/gudjon-vefsida/public/about.md

 # About Guðjón Kristjánsson

 ## Personal Overview
-I am 31 years old and have recently moved back from Denmark with my girlfriend and son.
 I am punctual, disciplined, conscientious, and a quick learner.
 I am calm, composed, and a good communicator.
 I work well under pressure and can juggle multiple tasks simultaneously.
-If I were to describe myself briefly, I would say that I am organized, patient, punctual, persistent, and very good at personal communication.
 I speak fluent English, essentially at a native level.

 ---